 Here you can make a great model, which then looks excellent even in a lot of detailed shots during the movies.

-The ability to customize the look and feel of your equipment to make your armour and weapons look precisely what you want, no matter what gear is hidden beneath these superficial layers, also contributes significantly to this.
+The ability to customize the look and feel of your equipment to make your armor and weapons look precisely what you want, no matter what gear is hidden beneath these superficial layers, also contributes significantly to this.

 Some of the labyrinths of abbreviations and traps do nothing to match the best locations in the Soulsborne series.